 “The actual crew of ‘Opening Night’ is being incorporated on the stage by acting as the crew for ‘Tears for Revenge’,” says technical director Jon Frentrop.

-Page 2 of 2 - Both directors said the crew of this production earned a lot of respect from the cast.
+Both directors said the crew of this production earned a lot of respect from the cast.

 “They (cast) didn’t realize how much work a crew performs on a play,” Cooper continued.